 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 times longer.
 If you have recently injured the adductor pollicis muscle or have unexplained pain that has started in the thumb pad extending up into the thumb, use Biofreeze.
 Rub the gel into the front and back of the thumb pad and thumb for pain relief.

 The Pro Ice Wrist Wrap is a good choice for adductor pollicis pain and injury.
 I like this wrap because it not only provides cold therapy but also adjustable compression which helps relieve pain and swelling.
+Though it does not cover the thumb, it treats the adductor pollicis muscle which will help relieve discomfort in the thumb.
 For additional pain relief rub the area with BioFreeze five minutes before applying the wrap for extended treatment and pain relief.

-Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
+Sombra Warm Therapy Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat like other over the counter heating creams and gels.
 It works well for post injury pain and stiffness.
 It is great for chronic arthritis pain as it can be applied several times a day.
 Apply Sombra to the inside and outside of the pad of the thumb and thumb to ease the pain.
-NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
-For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.

 This brace not only provides support to the wrist, but also keeps the thumb stable.
 I like this particular brace because it provides support at the base of the thumb, and the joint in the thumb.
 The brace is lightweight, breathable, fully adjustable for compression and can be used for either hand.
 Highly recommended for those who use the thumb and fingers in a pinching type motion regularly.
 Keep it on hand (pun intended) for those times when you need support and pain relief.